-- (151) Consumer IoT products and services are generally centred on technology solutions, enabling the integration of consumer IoT services and smart devices in a connected system.
-In other words, consumer IoT technology platforms, such as voice assistants and operating systems, bring together different hardware and software elements, enabling communication among those elements and increasing their complementarity.
-They also allow for centralized access to and control of the products and services they integrate. - (152) The leading consumer IoT technology platforms are proprietary and controlled by Amazon, Apple and Google.
-These, the leading general-purpose voice assistant providers, also provide leading smart device operating systems. - (153) The majority of respondents acknowledge that access to and good performance on the leading technology platforms is essential to compete in the consumer IoT sector and to make consumer IoT products and services interoperable.
+- (158) Consumer IoT products and services are generally centred on technology solutions, enabling the integration of consumer IoT services and smart devices in a connected system.
+In other words, consumer IoT technology platforms, such as voice assistants and operating systems, bring together different hardware and software components, enabling communication with those components and increasing their complementarity.
+They also allow for centralised access to and control of the products and services they integrate.
+In this regard, consumer IoT technology platforms, including voice assistants, have played a significant role in advancing technology integration. - (159) The leading consumer IoT technology platforms are proprietary and controlled by Amazon, Apple and Google.
+They are the leading general-purpose voice assistant providers, and also provide leading smart device operating systems. - (160) The majority of respondents acknowledge that access to and good performance on the leading consumer IoT technology platforms is essential to compete in the consumer IoT sector and to make consumer IoT products and services interoperable.